 Pro Tip: Book accommodations 3-4 months ahead for peak season (late December-February).

-Hakuba ski resort hosted the 1998 Winter Olympics and offered diverse terrain across 10 interconnected areas.
-Ideal for family ski trips in Japan with gentle slopes and excellent ski schools.
+The Hakuba ski resort hosted the 1998 Winter Olympics and offered diverse terrain across 10 interconnected areas, making Skiing in Japan a memorable experience for beginners and experts alike.
+It is ideal for family ski trips with gentle slopes and excellent ski schools.

 Value-focused region with modern lifts and frequent Japan ski packages from Tokyo.
 Naeba offers slope-side accommodation and connects to neighbouring resorts.

-Zao Onsen ski resort features famous "snow monsters" (frosted trees) and historic sulfur hot springs.
-Less crowded than Hokkaido with an authentic mountain culture.
+Zao Onsen ski resort features famous "snow monsters" (frosted trees) and historic sulphur hot springs.
+Combining spectacular scenery with authentic mountain culture, it ranks among the best ski resorts in Japan and is less crowded than Hokkaido.

 Route | Duration | Approximate Cost | Best For |